anders-m-hallgren/Java.NET/README.md

 # Java.NETcore
-Attempt to provide unappinionated aid in language transition between one and the other Using Clean architecture and design patterns
+Attempt to provide unappinionated aid in language transition between one and the other.
-Pipeline, IOC, Mediator and CQR
+Using Clean architecture and design patterns, such as Pipeline, IOC, Mediator and CQRS.
 Domain and test driven

 https://docs.microsoft.com/en-us/dotnet/core/